Sohail Abbas: Player profile

-Time spent in Netherlands him tone his skills and he pays warm tribute to the club boss Jons Hanset, who helped make his stay enjoyable.
+His tenure in the Netherlands contributed to his professional development.
+He has acknowledged the role of club manager Jons Hanset during this period.

 Twelve goals in 5 matches and helped his team qualify for the play-offs was no mean feat and he has no hesitation in stating that Netherlands remains his favorite country to visit.
 Close to his mother, he describes her as "my greatest supporter.
 I credit her with all I have achieved."

 Many of Sohail's contemporaries were in awe of his performances.
 Former India goal keeper, Jude Menezes recalls that Abbas was so confident of his ability that he could tell his opposing number which section of the goal he would target, and still make the shot.

 Records

 Sohail Abbas holds the following records in field hockey: